 Start the Mini Mediterranean Turkey Meatloaves by adding 1 egg and 2 Tablespoons hummus to 1lb ground turkey breast.
 You can use whatever flavor of hummus you like.
 Bet you didn’t see my choice coming…

-Next add 1/4 cup panko bread crumbs and 1/4 cup feta cheese.
+Next add 1/4 cup crushed Rice Chex or panko bread crumbs (dish will not be GF if using panko bread crumbs) and 1/4 cup feta cheese.

 FYI – the reason why you’ve seen 3 (!) recipes in a row using feta cheese is because whenever I buy a tub it inevitably sits in the back of the fridge for WEEKS, until I remember it’s in there and scramble to think of how to use it before going bad.
 Planning several recipes in a week or two that incorporate feta (or any ingredient for that matter) ensures nothing goes to waste!

 Now add 1/4 cup kalamata olives cut in half, and 1/4 cup chopped fresh parsley.
 If you’ll notice, most of the ingredients we’ve added so far are FULL of flavor, which will really help liven this turkey meatloaf up.

 Few more chop chops – 1/4 cup chopped red onion, and 2 cloves of minced garlic.